 Nezumi started to care for Shion due to the events that occurred when he was young.

-Then as both started to hang out closely, it made his protective instincts standout in a way that he didn’t even wanted to shock him in any way.
+Then as both started to hang out closely, it made his protective instincts stand out in a way that he didn’t even want to shock him in any way.
 This emotional growth was well portrayed by Hosoya.

 Why do I say this?
-By the end of the series fans couldn’t help but to feel heartbroken at his flawless emotional performance, making it impossible to watch the final episodes without shedding a tear or two.
+By the end of the series, fans couldn’t help but feel heartbroken at his flawless emotional performance, making it impossible to watch the final episodes without shedding a tear or two.

 2012 was the year in which sports anime was making its big comeback into the anime universe.
 Kuroko no Basuke was – and is – a major hit.